morrownr/USB-WiFi/The_Short_List.md

 Note: This list is subject to change as new information becomes available.
 If you think that an adapter on this list should not be on this list, please let me know.
-If you have an adapter that you think should be on this list, please Issues to let me know.
+If you have an adapter that you think should be on this list, please use Issues to let me know.

 -----